paypal/nemo-core/README.md

 `@argument config {Object}` (optional) - Can be a full configuration (if `nemoBaseDir` not provided) or additional/override configuration to what's in your config files.

-`@argument callback {Function}` - This function will be called once the `nemo` object is fully resolved.
+`@argument callback {Function}` (optional) - This function will be called once the `nemo` object is fully resolved.
 It may be called with an error as the first argument which has important debugging information.
 So make sure to check for an error.
 The second argument is the resolved `nemo` object.

+`@argument Confit object {Object}` (optional) - If a Confit object is passed, the configuration step is skipped and the passed object is used directly.

+`@returns nemo {Object|Promise}` - Promise returned if no callback provided.
+Promise resolves with the same nemo object as would be given to the callback.
-`@returns nemo {Object}` - The nemo object has the following properties:
+ The nemo object has the following properties:

 * **driver** The live `selenium-webdriver` API.
 See WebDriver API Doc: http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html